 Eastpak has great ambitions for a sustainable future.
 They want to show the world how they are building a sustainable product lifecycle.
 We started with an umbrella film concept for Eastpak's environmental efforts.
-Then followed it up by four 'Responsible Collections' campaigns in the same visual style.
+Then followed it up by several 'Responsible Collections' campaigns in the same visual style.

 Campaign concept, Film, Photography, Creative direction.

 This is the umbrella film for the ‘Responsible Collections’ and other sustainable ideas to come.
 It channels their positive awareness and efforts to lower environmental impact.
 We travel past Eastpak’s heritage to end up at their future ambitions.

 The SR+ collection makes great use of surplus materials and fabrics.
 It also subtly refers to the brands’ military heritage.
 We matched their inventor mindset with a DIY and collage feel in film and photography.

 Used and guaranteed to be unique.
 The Re-built to Resist collection uses returned items beyond repair as source materials.
 Combining two pre-loved pieces ensures a ‘new’ one-of-a-kind bag every time.
 We visualized the previous lives of the bags and merged them into one image - moving and still.

 Ever heard of backpacks completely made of recycled PET bottles?
 The Responsible collection translates Eastpak’s sustainable ambitions into truly innovative products.
 The collection is about purity and experiment, so we mirrored those qualities in film and photography.

 From now on, Eastpak will make all of their printed fabrics completely out of recycled materials.
 To emphasize the feeling of raw materials and parts, we played with the textured edges of the fabrics and incorporated them into the film.
 Different fabrics in a collage style showcase their next step in sustainable design.

 Black is the new black